DavidScottWorks/Podcasts/README.md

 # Podcasts
-Just a list of great podcasts I listen to on a nearly daily basis.
-I'll provide links when I have them.
+Just a list of great podcasts I listen to on a near daily basis.
+I'll provide links when I have them